dr-fischer/sop/Anton-Paar Rheometer/Rheometer SOP.md

 1. The regression parameters of the calculations can be adjusted as needed using the menus within the "Advanced Regression Setup" options.

 ### Exporting data
 1. To export data, click "File" followed by "Export."
 To the right will open a submenu that will allow you to export the data in various formats.
-Select the appropriate format and save it with a unique datafile name for easy retrieval.
+Select "Contents of Active Window."
+A popup will appear.
+Select "Column separated by a comma" for Data Format, device should be set to "File," and the Format Type should be "Windows Text Format."
+Click "Export" to save the data as a CSV.
 Data can only be retrieved using a flash drive.

 ### Troubleshooting
 1. If the sample freezes (for 10% wax emulsions, it’s below 5 ℃), a sharp increase in viscosity (table will have errors) and frost forming on the measurement system will be observed.
 Set the temperature (in control panel) to 23 ℃ before attempting to lift the measurement system.
 The Rheometer makes weird noises at different temperatures sometimes, don’t be alarmed.